 Underlying pain can cause reactivity and can stem into behavioural issues too and is often overlooked by owners who end up wasting time when it’s an easy fix and can end up making things worse if allowing the dog to repeat the behaviour.

-The first thing is first, when thinking how to deal with a reactive dog, or dealing with any other behaviour issues is if you have got your dog checked out recently, if not then it’s probably worth starting with a check up.
+The first thing is first, if you have got your dog checked out recently then it's probably worth starting with a check up.

 This helps rule out the probability of it being a medical issue.
 The last thing you want is to overlook this step and actually fester the reactivity in your dog to become something worse than it is, something worse than it needed to be.